-Table 20.
+Table 4.
 Information on the Global Risks Per Format

-Heading Description Risk Query A query used to search the repository for the risk.
+Heading Description Format Name The name of the format.
+Extension The extension of the format.
+Classification Institution The institution in which the format is located.
 No. of IEs The number of Intellectual Entities found with this risk.
 No. of Representations The number of representations found to have this risk.
 No. of Files The number of files found with this risk.
-Create Set Opens the set management UI for creating a Preservation set (see Creating Preservation Sets on page 97) Preservation Plans Opens a list of plans associated with the format/risk combination.
+Create Set for Selected Opens the set management UI for creating a Preservation set (see Creating Preservation Sets on page 107) Preservation Plans for Selected Opens a list of plans associated with the format/risk combination.